mael-macuglia/PVK_25/README.md

 ## 👨‍🏫 Academic Context

-This repository was developed as supplementary material for a **Numerical Methods in Computer Science Engineering** course, focusing on practical C++ implementations of mathematical concepts essential for computational science and engineering applications.
+This repository was developed as supplementary material for a **Numerical Methods for Computational Science Engineering** course, focusing on practical C++ implementations of mathematical concepts essential for computational science and engineering applications.

 ---